 Upon intake, a team of licensed clinicians and psychiatrists will assess the client, and an individualized treatment plan will be put together for him or her.
 The goals of such a plan will be clear to all involved, and benchmarks of success will be laid out along the way.
 As part of our ongoing ‘Care Management’ process, during periodic evaluations, efforts will be made to ensure that the original goals are being met for our clients, and new goals will be formulated if necessary.

 During the client’s time in treatment, he or she will partake in psycho dynamic and educational groups, one-on-one therapy, family therapy, and numerous recreational activities.
+Clients will participate in many of our therapeutic modalities in their individualized care plan.
 All meals and transportation are included.
 Clients will also have weekly visits with our Addiction Psychiatrist, as well as an initial health screening by a internal medicine specialist.

 Once a client has completed approximately 30 to 60 days in treatment, he or she will move to one of our Sober Living facilities.
 This move occurs once the client is fully stable, and has developed a very clear direction in their treatment.
 Case management and counseling will continue throughout the Sober Living portion of the recovery process.
 And most clients will elect to continue with an outpatient program.
 Eventually, as the client gains higher and higher levels of functionality and confidence, he or she will completely transition into their new life, and graduate from the program.